alexandergaldones/api/payment-outlets.md

-# Payment Outlets
+# Supported Payout Outlets

-Users can receive their fiat currency payouts via selected Payment Outlets.
+Users can receive their fiat currency payouts via selected Payout Outlets.
-Coins.ph supports multiple Payment Outlets, and we are regularly adding additional payment outlets.
+Coins.ph supports multiple Payout Outlets, and we are regularly adding additional payment outlets.

+This article describes the payout outlet data that the Sell Order API expects when submitting a request.
+If you want to retrieve payout outlets, you can do so through the [Sell Quote API](sell-api.html), which includes the fees that a payout outlet might have against a certain amount.
+If you would like to retrieve payout outlets without calculating for fees against an amount, you could do so through the [Payout Outlet API](payout-outlets-api.html).

-## Payment Outlet Types
+## Payout Outlet Types

-Payment Outlets are grouped into several categories.
+Payout Outlets are grouped into several categories.
 These categories are described in their respective sections.

 ### Bank